cloudflare/cloudflare-docs/content/workers/configuration/versions-and-deployments/gradual-deployments.md

 ![Gradual Deployments](/images/workers/platform/versions-and-deployments/gradual-deployments.png)

-Using gradual deployments allows you to:
+Using gradual deployments, you can:

 - Gradually shift traffic to a newer version of your Worker.
 - Monitor error rates and exceptions across versions using [analytics and logging](/workers/configuration/versions-and-deployments/gradual-deployments/#observability--logs-analytics-metrics) tooling.
-- Perform a [rollback](/workers/configuration/versions-and-deployments/rollbacks/) to a previously stable version if you notice issues when deploying a new version.
+- [Roll back](/workers/configuration/versions-and-deployments/rollbacks/) to a previously stable version if you notice issues when deploying a new version.

 {{<Aside type="warning">}}

 Gradual deployments are in **beta and under active development**.
-Please read [limitations](/workers/configuration/versions-and-deployments//gradual-deployments/#limits) before using this feature.
+Review [Limits](/workers/configuration/versions-and-deployments//gradual-deployments/#limits) associated with rollbacks before using this feature.

-Provide your feeback through the [feedback form](https://www.cloudflare.com/lp/developer-week-deployments).
+Provide your feeback on the rollbacks feature through the [feedback form](https://www.cloudflare.com/lp/developer-week-deployments).

 {{</Aside>}}

 ## Use gradual deployments

+The following section guides you through an example usage of gradual deployments.
+You will choose to use either [Wrangler](/workers/configuration/versions-and-deployments/gradual-deployments/#via-wrangler) or the [Cloudflare dashboard](/workers/configuration/versions-and-deployments/gradual-deployments/#via-the-dashboard) to:

+- Create a new Worker.
-The following is a simple example that takes you through how to publish a new version of a Worker without deploying it, how to create a gradual deployment between two versions and how to progress the deployment of the new version to 100% of traffic.
+- Publish a new version of that Worker without deploying it.
+- Create a gradual deployment between the two versions.
+- Progress the deployment of the new version to 100% of traffic.

 ### Via Wrangler